 I use Natural Factors Vitamin D for babies.
 I like the dropper.
 It's super easy to drop it into her mouth.

 Probiotics: I also give Vienna probiotics daily and I've been doing that since birth.
 Probiotics contribute to a healthy digestive system and digestion is the foundation of great health.
 It contributes to a healthy immune system, aids in the absorption of nutrients, reduces inflammation, prevents diarrhea and constipation and reduces the risk of skin problems like eczema.

-DHA: When she turned one we started supplementing with DHA.
+DHA: When she turned one we started supplementing with DHA .
 Babies main source of DHA is from breastmilk or formula.
-However, I really do not think the DHA in formula is going to be as good as from breastmilk, unfortunately.
-I give Vienna a supplement now because she doesnt breastfeed as much as she did when she was 6 months old.
+However, I don't think the DHA in formula is going to be as good as from breastmilk, unfortunately.
+I give Vienna a supplement now because she doesn't breastfeed as much as she did when she was six months old.
 DHA is super important for brain development.